peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/README.md

 # gwcfg["ntp_host"] = "192.168.0.10"  # Override internet timeserver with local
 gwcfg["ntp_offset"] = 1  # Local time = utc + offset
 ```
-`PubIn` objects refer to topics to which the gateway will respond. `PubOut`
+`PubIn` objects refer to topics to which the gateway (rather than a node) will
-topics are those to which the gateway may publish.
-If an error occurs the
+respond. `PubOut` topics are those to which the gateway may publish.
+If an
-gateway will publish it to the topic defined in "errors".
-If "debug" is `True`
+error occurs the gateway will publish it to the topic with key `"errors"`.
+If
-it will also print it.
+"debug" is `True` the gateway will also print it.

-TODO

-Gateway publications may be prevented by omitting the optional `PubOut` key.
+Gateway publications may be prevented by omitting the relevant `PubOut` key.

 Gateway error and status reports have a timestamp.
 The module will attempt to
 set the ESP32 RTC from an NTP timeserver.
 If the NTP daemon is run on a local
 host the host's IP may be specified.
 Alternatively time setting may be disabled
 by setting `gwcfg["ntp_host"] = False`.

+## 6.2 General operation

+The gateway has a bound `mqtt_as` client instance (`.client`) and a dictionary
+of nodes (`.queues`).
+The dict keys are gateway MAC addresses.
+Each node has
+a queue for subscription messages from the client.
+In general messages cannot
+be delivered immediately because the node my be asleep.
+When a node first sends
+a message to the gateway a new `queues` key  is created and a queue assigned.

+Messages from node to gateway are JSON-encoded lists whose length defines the
+type of message.
+A single element list is a command, two elements denotes a
+subscription and four a publication.
+Other lengths are ignored and an error
+message published to the gateway error topic.

+In the event of a broker outage, the client's publish method will block.
+The
+gateway snds an `"ACK"` message to the node when publication is complete.
+This
+enables the link to provide feedback to the application preventing message
+loss.

+If the link requests messages or queries status (via `.ping`), the gateway
+responds with `"UP"` or `"DOWN"`.

-## 5.2 Publications from a node
+## 6.3 Publications from a node

 Each node sends the gateway a message comprising a json-encoded 4-list.
 Elements are: